mateimarica/mateimarica.dev/README.md

 Work-in-progress app for simple file storage/sharing.
 Located at [files.mateimarica.dev](https://files.mateimarica.dev) but access is only granted on request.

+Key features:
-The key feature is the ability to set a download limit and validity period for a shared file.
+- The ability to set a download limit and validity period for a shared file.
+- The ability to create a file-request link with a validity period and file size limit.
+- A notes interface that will sync on multiple devices as you type.

 ![](https://raw.githubusercontent.com/mateimarica/public/c7fef7a31ee1614708525d2d1f9b0b5ac56c4716/mateimarica.dev/files_mateimarica_dev.png)